Significant-Gravitas/AutoGPT/autogpts/forge/tutorials/003_crafting_agent_logic.md

 return step
 ```

-And that's it!
-Your first Smart Agent is ready.
-It's time to see it in action!
+And there you have it!
+Your first Smart Agent, sculpted with precision and purpose, stands ready to take on challenges.
+The stage is set.
+It’s showtime!

 Here is what your function should look like: